Country: United States State: Colorado City: Louisville

 2. The ladder is open to the following players:

 Match Format: Doubles

 4. This ladder will begin August 10, 2019 and end December 31, 2021.

 5. Teams have 7 days to accept or decline a challenge before it is automatically declined.

 6. Each time a team declines a challenge, they will drop 10 points.

 7. Teams have 16 days to play an accepted challenge before it expires and the following occurs:

-The challenged team automatically declines the challenge.
+The challenged team automatically forfeits the match.

 8. Teams can have up to 3 pending outgoing challenge at a time.
 This includes an outgoing challenge that has been accepted but not played.
 The outgoing challenge has to be completed before a new one can be made.